 - Discuss with the independent auditors the audit scope, focusing on areas of concern or interest;

 - Review the financial statements, adequacy of internal controls and findings with the independent auditor.
-The independent auditor’s “management letter” shall include management responses and be addressed to the Audit Committee and President of the institution;
+The independent auditor’s “management letter” shall include management responses and be addressed to the Committee and President of the institution;

 - Ensure the independent auditor presents the financial statements to the Board and provides detail and summary reports as appropriate;